maximilien/musings/blogs/cloud_foundry/CF Service Keys.md

 ## Create

-Creating a new Service Key means calling an HTTP POST operation on the new service_keys endpoint using an already created service instance.
+Creating a new Service Key means calling an HTTP POST operation on the new `/service_keys` endpoint using an already created service instance.
 So for example:

 ```
 POST /v2/service_keys